 Contingency and the potentials for juxtaposition are given a materially loaded form in the works of Anna Wachsmuth and Ronit Porat.
 In this exhibition, part of Anna’s 2022 installation Eiche Brennt [Oak Burns], two aluminium frames holding lengths of raw pebbled concrete, are affixed to the gallery’s walls.
 In their jutting presence, this heavy pair hover counterintuitively haunting the space with something of its material fabrication, its history.
 Ronit’s cut-up photomontages echo something of this haunting.
 Composed from archival photographs, these images have a surreal presence, one that is strangely inviting, harrow and quiet.
 Often working from traces of history, Ronit’s images allude to the voices sequestered or effaced by the churning of time.
 Here, they linger in our present as twisted reflections, not myths or legends but as evidence of lost narratives.

 For Hanna Mattes and Devin T. Mays lingering with the everyday has a particular power.
 Working with seemingly natural phenomena, the landscape (Hanna) and the sun (Devin), each of their lens-based works present us with a vision of existence that is softly stilted.
 Hanna’s photographic works picture the horizon, the meeting of swathes of water and sky, bubbling.
 Looking at these scenes closely, it becomes apparent that these are not records of a singular place.
 Hanna’s images are composites, seas and skies from elsewheres brought together to manufacture a sense of tranquillity.
 And in this way, they question a human desire to render the world linear and known.
-Devin’s ambient video depicts an orb of glowing yellow light tentatively touched by a green-tipped beam.
-Like a moth circling a flame or a solar flare, this green vessel tiptoes around its burgeoning companion.
+Devin’s ambient video depicts a large orb of glowing light tentatively touched by a smaller beam.
+Like a moth circling a flame or a solar flare, this small vessel tiptoes around its burgeoning companion.
 Alluding to the artist’s wider practice of wandering, a practice of encountering, here this simple recording becomes a melodic gesture, a revelatory intervening, something sparking life.

 Coco Crampton (b.1983, London, UK), studied at Norwich School of Art and Design before graduating from the Royal Academy Schools in 2014.
 Co-opting craft traditions through playful gesture, Coco’s work breathes new life into historical forms, ranging from Victorian furniture to 20th-century design icons.
 Weaving together function and fiction Coco’s work embodies a performativity, activated in the imagination of the viewer.